codeandwork/courses/courses/cs/web-razor.md

   ```

-## Not optimal!
-What if we want to change content of `_Header.cshtml` depending on variables declared in `Index.cshtml`?

 ## Consistent look using Layout Pages
 A layout page defines the structure of a web page, but doesn't contain any actual content.